 The deposits of the Banio Project are classified as evaporites within the Congo Basin, part of the larger Aptian salt basin that stretches across equatorial West Africa.
 They can be considered as primary sedimentary rocks.

 Within the Rock Salt Formation of the Congo Basin, ten sedimentary evaporite cycles (I to X) have been identified whose mineralogy are consistent with typical brine evolution models (Pedley et al., 2016).
+The original subdivision of the evaporite cycles was made by the MDPA geologists (e.g. Schlund & Vandenbroucke, 1960).
 These cycles are consistent with rapid periods of sea water inflow and protracted evaporation resulting in the precipitation of salts.
-A cycle, from bottom to top, generally consists of a basal shale or clay layer, a layer of rock salt (halite), a mixture of halite and carnallitite, and sometimes an end member of bischofite or tachyhydrite (de Ruiter, 1979), Figure 7.6).
-The potash seams are predominantly primary carnallitite except in certain areas where it has been transformed into secondary sylvinite (Pedley et al., 2016).
+A cycle, from bottom to top, generally consists of a basal shale or clay layer, a layer of rock salt (halite), a mixture of halite and carnallitite, and sometimes an end member of bischofite or tachyhydrite (de Ruiter, 1979).
+The potash seams are predominantly carnallitite except in certain areas where it has been replaced by sylvinite (Pedley et al., 2016).